 Joanne Merriam

 A former staff member of WFNS (1997-2001), she used to write a regular column for WFNS’ Eastword called “Caught in the Web.”
 In 2001, she left her position as Executive Assistant of WFNS to travel Canada by train, and then parts of the Northeastern and Southern United States.
 Her book of poetry, The Glaze from Breaking (Stride, 2005; Upper Rubber Boot, 2011), was written, in part, about those travels.
 In 2004, she immigrated to the USA, residing primarily in Nashville, Tennessee.
-From 2011 to 2020, she was the Publisher at Upper Rubber Boot Books, which is now on permanent hiatus.
+From 2011 to 2019, she was the Publisher at Upper Rubber Boot Books, which is now on permanent hiatus.
 URB published numerous anthologies, perhaps most notably the first English-language anthology of solarpunk, Sunvault: Stories of Solarpunk & Eco-Speculation (eds.
 Phoebe Wagner and Bronté Wieland).
-She became an American citizen in 2019, and returned to Canada in 2024.
+She became an American citizen in 2019, and returned to Nova Scotia in 2024.

 Her poetry and fiction has appeared in dozens of magazines and periodicals including The Antigonish Review, Asimov’s Science Fiction, Canadian Literature, Feux chalins, The Fiddlehead, Pottersfield Portfolio, and Strange Horizons, as well as the anthologies Ice: new writing on hockey and To Find Us: Words and Images of Halifax.